amis92/RecordGenerator/README.md

 All contributions are welcome, as well as critique.
 If you have any issues, problems or suggestions - please open an issue.

+When commiting a change, two main versioning mechanisms are branch name and version in `appveyor.yml`.
+Branch name will be used as a suffix when publishing packages on MyGet feed.
+Version will be used for both MyGet and releasing to NuGet.
+Also please note that NuGetPackVersion should also be updated in `Amadevus.RecordGenerator.csproj` until fixed (moved to SDK-style csproj/NuGet publishing).

 Visual Studio logo ™ Microsoft Corporation, used without permission.

 RecordGenerator logo (on top) by Amadeusz Sadowski, all rights reserved.